TEAM-CZUCA/cctv-tool/README.md

 ---

 ## ⚡ ABOUT THE TOOL
-**CZUCA CCTV EXPLORER** is a specialized surveillance toolkit developed by **TEAM-CZUCA**.
+**CZUCA CCTV EXPLORER** is a specialized surveillance toolkit developed by **LEVIATHAN DRIFT 419**.
 This tool allows security enthusiasts and researchers to explore publicly available CCTV feeds, IP cameras, and global security streams directly from the Termux terminal.
 It is built with a high-performance interface, focusing on speed and ease of use.

 ---